retog/greuro/README.md

     }

 Carol can either just trust Bob or convert the GREURO for a brand new one with the online service of the Greek State.
-If nobody double spent Carol will get the bran new GREURO (like the one Alice had, except with her name on it).
+If nobody double spent, Carol will get the bran new GREURO (like the one Alice had, except with her name on it).
 If however Alice broke her promise and double spent the GREURO to Dave who cashed (or converted) it right away, the Greek Server will refuse to accept Carol's GREURO